Aryan241006/Practice-assignment-2-deploying-the-frontend/README.md

-# React + Vite
+# React Vite App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a simple React application built using Vite.
+The homepage displays my name and contact details.

+## Features
+- Built with React and Vite for fast performance.
+- Displays personal information (name and contact details).
+- Deployed on a free hosting service.

+## Deployment
+The application is live at: https://practice-assignment-2-deploying-the-frontend.vercel.app/

+## Tech Stack
+- React
+- Vite
+- CSS (for basic styling)

+## Author
+Aryan Anand